aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

   - The Accelerator fully supports nested ou's, customers can create any depth ou structure in AWS Organizations and add/remove/change SCP's _below_ the top-level as they desire or move accounts between these ou's without restriction.
 Users can create ou's to the full AWS ou structure/depth.
   - Except for the Quarantine SCP applied to specific accounts, we do not 'control' SCP's below the top level, customers can add/create/customize SCP's

-### How do I import an existing AWS account into my Accelerator managed AWS Organization (or what if I created a new AWS account with a different Organization trust role)?\*
+### 2.7.
+How do I import an existing AWS account into my Accelerator managed AWS Organization (or what if I created a new AWS account with a different Organization trust role)?

 - Ensure you have valid administrative privileges for the account to be invited/added
 - Add the account to your AWS Organization using standard processes (i.e. Invite/Accept)